ZenGo-X/vice-city/README.md

 ## Warnings
 - Audit: The code is not audited
 - Stability: Breaking changes are expected
-- Performence: Producing an RSA biprime of sufficient length (2048bits) is extremely slow
+- Performance: Producing an RSA biprime of sufficient length (2048bits) is extremely slow

 ## How to use this library and for what